pawamoy/dependenpy/README.rst

     # instances of DSM and Package all have print, as_matrix, etc. methods
     meerkat.print_matrix(depth=2)

-This module was originally design to work in a Django project.
+This package was originally design to work in a Django project.
 The Django package `django-meerkat`_ uses it to display the matrices with Highcharts.

 .. _django-meerkat: https://github.com/Pawamoy/django-meerkat